Willson Contreras Preview, Player Props: Cardinals vs. Pirates

 Willson Contreras At The Plate

-- He ranks 68th in batting average, 28th in on base percentage, and 71st in slugging among the qualified batters in MLB.
+- Among qualifying batters in MLB play, he ranks 66th in batting average, 26th in on-base percentage, and 72nd in slugging.

-- In 58.8% of his 102 games this season, Contreras has picked up at least one hit.
-He's also had 26 multi-hit games.
+- Contreras is batting .235 during his last outings and is on a four-game hitting streak.

-- Contreras has had an RBI in 32 games this year (31.4%), including 10 multi-RBI outings (9.8%).
-He has also driven home three or more of his team's runs in three contests.
+- Contreras has picked up a hit in 59.2% of his 103 games this season, with at least two hits in 25.2% of them.

-- He has scored in 35 of 102 games this year, and more than once 8 times.
+- Contreras has driven in a run in 32 games this season (31.1%), including 10 games with more than one RBI (9.7%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.